Zambia Political Map

 Zambia Satellite Map

 Zambia occupies an area of 752,618 square kilometers (290,587 sq mi).
 In comparison, it’s smaller than Mozambique and larger than South Sudan.
 The country lies between the latitudes 10°S and 18°S in the southern hemisphere so its climate is mostly temperate and tropical.
-At 1,576 kilometers (979 mi) long, the Kafue River is the longest river within Zambia in which Zambians use for hydroelectricity and irrigation.
+At 1,576 kilometers (979 mi) long, the Kafue River is the longest river within Zambia which Zambians use for hydroelectricity and irrigation.
 Otherwise, the artificial lake, Lake Kariba, is situated on the Zambia-Zimbabwe border and is the world’s largest reservoir by volume, storing over 180 cubic kilometers of water.

 Zambia Elevation Map